How to Fix a Garbage Disposal Leaking from the Bottom

 Shutting Off Power And Water

-Discovering a garbage disposal leaking from the bottom can cause a moment of panic.
-Before tackling the issue, the first crucial step is to eliminate risks by shutting off power and water.
+Discovering your garbage disposal is leaking from the bottom can be stressful.
+To ensure safety, the first step is to turn off both power and water before attempting any repair.

-This preemptive action helps to prevent damage to the appliance and avoids potential water hazards.
-Ensuring safety is paramount as we prepare to investigate the leak.
+This precaution helps prevent additional damage to the appliance and avoids water hazards while you investigate the leak.

 Steps To Disconnect Power